keptn/keptn.github.io/content/docs/0.5.0/usecases/deployments-with-quality-gates/index.md

 keptn configure monitoring prometheus --project=sockshop --service=carts
 ```

-To verify that the rules are correctly set up, you can access Prometheus by enabling port-forwarding for the `prometheus-service`
+To verify that the rules are correctly set up, you can access Prometheus by enabling port-forwarding for the prometheus-service:

 ```console
 kubectl port-forward svc/prometheus-service 8080 -n monitoring
 ```

-and opening the URL [localhost:8080/targets](http://localhost:8080/targets) in your browser to see the three targets for the carts service:
+It is then available on [localhost:8080/targets](http://localhost:8080/targets) where you can see the three targets for the carts service:

   {{< popup_image link="./assets/prometheus-targets.png" caption="Prometheus Targets">}}